Skip to main content

 host: "postgres-service"

-Example values-override.yaml snippet showing postgres values for creating a new postgres database:
+Example cluster-wizard-values-override.yaml snippet showing postgres values for creating a new postgres database:

 postgres: